RiskBazaar/obips/michaelfolkson-risk-contract.md

 1) Allow two individuals to fund the multi-signature address rather than just one individual in the e-commerce example.

 2) Add the ability to cancel and/or negotiate a contract before sending funds to the multi-signature address.
-Unlike e-commerce listings drafted by vendors and presented to potential buyers, risk contracts will require more back and forth before coming to a bilateral agreement
+Unlike e-commerce listings drafted by vendors and presented to potential buyers, risk contracts may require more back and forth before coming to a bilateral agreement

 (invitation to tender, invitation to purchase)